[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Fully illustrated with photographs, explaining the best methods of beating your opponent and advanced rules.

-This little booklet existed since the 1940s, and went through several different versions.
-The one shown is the 1967-68 revision.
-The cover of this states "as applicable to the football game invented by the author", and gives P A Adolph the world copyright.
+This little booklet launched in 1947, and went through several different versions.
+The cover states "as applicable to the football game invented by the author", and gives P A Adolph the world copyright.
 The booklet assumed that the reader had already digested the two booklets provided with the box sets i.e. the elementary playing instructions and the spin leaflet.

 Inside the booklet were a number of sections.
 Firstly, it explained about forming leagues and registering them with the Table Soccer Players Assn.
 It advises that a senior league consists of 16 players (usually split into divisions), but that you can form a sectional league with as few as four players.
 Players should then play at least 20 games per season.
 Senior leagues got to send one player (the champion usually) to the "All Britain Silver Cup Championship" which was held every year in London.
 A panel of judges selected an unspecified number of players from the sectional leagues to join them.